WasabiFan/loose-latex-renderer/README.md

 - Java Runtime Environment
 - AutoHotkey

-## Building and running with Eclipse
+## Building and running
+1. Build the Java source files (to produce `.class` files)
-1. Open the Eclipse project that is at the root of the repository
+  - If you have Eclipse installed, simply open the Eclipse project that is at the root of the repository.
+  - Otherwise, you can use `javac` on the command line to build the files.
+You'll have to figure this out on your own; just make sure that you end up with class files in a `bin/` directory.
 2. Launch the `RenderLatex.ahk` file from Windows Explorer

 ## Usage